GrzegorzBlok/FastRsyncNet/README.md

 The Fast Rsync .NET library is Rsync implementation derived from [Octodiff](https://github.com/OctopusDeploy/Octodiff) tool.

 Unlike the Octodiff which is based on SHA1 algorithm, the FastRsyncNet allows a variety of hashing algorithms to choose from.
-The default one, that is xxHash64, offers significant faster calculations and smaller signature size than the SHA1, while still providing sufficient quality of hash results.
+The default one, that is xxHash64, offers significantly faster calculations and smaller signature size than the SHA1, while still providing sufficient quality of hash results.

 FastRsyncNet supports also SHA1 and is 100% compatible with signatures and deltas produced by Octodiff.